turingschool-examples/backend_mod_1_prework/day_5/questions.md

 ### 1. What is a Hash, and how is it different from an Array in Ruby?

-In a hash you can use almost anything as data instead of just numbers for indexes like in an array.
+A hash is a collection of data but you can use almost anything as data instead of just numbers for indexes like in an array.

 ### 1. In the space below, create a Hash stored to a variable named `pet_store`.
 This hash should hold an inventory of items and the number of that item that you might find at a pet store.